H-274/gleamcord/README.md

 > [!IMPORTANT]
 > This library does not include a web server/framework to recieve or send requests to and from the Discord API.
 > This is intended to allow flexibility when it comes to choosing the best option for your use case.
+> This is also to minimize the number of dependencies in this library.
 >
 > Examples are made with the wonderful [Wisp Framework](https://gleam-wisp.github.io/wisp/) and deal with Discord's HTTP API